Index theory of uniform pseudodifferential operators

-Let us explain why we want our operators to be quasilocal, i.e., why the restrictions on the integral kernel of the other authors is not good enough for us: Recall that in order to compute Roe's analytic index of an operator $D$ of Dirac type, we have to consider the operator $f(D)$, where $f$ is an even Schwartz function with $f(0) = 1$.
+Let us explain why we want our operators to be quasilocal: Recall that in order to compute Roe's analytic index of an operator $D$ of Dirac type, we have to consider the operator $f(D)$, where $f$ is an even Schwartz function with $f(0) = 1$.
 Now usually $f(D)$ will not have finite propagation, but it will be a quasilocal operator.
-This was proven by Roe and we will generalize this crucial fact to pseudodifferential operators.
-So this means that we stay in our class of operators when computing analytic indices, but this is not true if we would work with the definitions of the other authors.
+This was proven by Roe and we will generalize this crucial fact to uniform pseudodifferential operators.
+So though we could restrict to finite propagation uniform pseudodifferential operators and use the fact that $f(P)$ will be quasilocal where we need it, we would leave by this our class of finite propagation operators that we consider.
+So working from the beginning with quasilocal operators leads to the fact that we never have to leave this class.
 Note that the proof of the fact that $f(P)$ is quasilocal requires substantial analysis and is one of our key technical lemmas.